Keyboard shortcuts

 );

-2. Register the plugin to the global plugin list
+2. Register the Plugin to the Global Plugin List

-For plugin name MyBannerPlugin defined in the crates/binding/src/lib.rs file, the register_plugin macro will expose a JS function named registerMyBannerPlugin to the JavaScript side.
-You have to call this function to register the plugin to the global plugin list.
+For the MyBannerPlugin defined in crates/binding/src/lib.rs, the register_plugin macro exposes a JS function named registerMyBannerPlugin.
+Call this function to register the plugin to the global plugin list.

 const binding = require('@rspack-template/test-binding');